shaneknapp/docs/content/admin/new_hub.md

 gcloud compute ssh nfsserver --zone=us-central1-b --tunnel-through-iap
 ```

-Alternatively, launch console.cloud.google.com > Select *ucb-datahub-2018* as
+Alternatively, launch console.cloud.google.com > Select *cal-icor-hubs* as the
-the project name.
+project name.

 1. Click on the three horizontal bar icon at the top left corner.
 2. Access "Compute Engine" > "VM instances" > and search for
    "nfs-server-01".
 3. Select "Open in browser window" option to access NFS server via
    GUI.

 Back in the NFS utility VM shell, mount the new share: